 First up, if it is totally cast iron or 100 percent ceramic cookware, you have no worries with whether or not you can use the pan in the oven, at any temperature.
 If you are wanting a cast iron pan, see my buying guide on cast iron skillets.
 For the 100 percent ceramic cookware, see my review of the Xtrema pure ceramic range.

-How to you know if a pan is oven proof?
-First off, the easiest thing to look for is a symbol indicating it is oven-proof.
+To you know if a pan is oven-proof, first off, the easiest thing to look for is a symbol indicating it is oven-proof.
 The marking may be on the base or in the instructions that came with the product.

 There are fairly standard symbols to show that products are oven-safe.